Nuke5150/Sterling-University-Lore/story/relationship-progression.md

 Early conversations stay on the surface.

+Time apart is as important as time together.

+Relationships develop through repeated encounters separated by ordinary life.

 As relationships develop, conversations naturally become more personal.

 Characters rarely discuss their deepest fears, past experiences, or private emotions with someone they barely know.